gulzeynep/DataCamp-Solutions/README.md

 # DataCamp-Solutions
-This is where i track the solutions of the DataCamp Projects that i completed.
+This is where i track the solutions of the DataCamp Projects that i have completed.